Moving to the United Kingdom? Find out everything you need to know about getting a UK visa with our look at the local immigration system.

 You can apply for a BRP from the following outlets if you are making your application from inside the UK:

 - UK Visa and Citizenship Application Services (UKVCAS)

 - Visa and Immigration Service and Support Center

 Applications from outside the UK need to be made from a visa application center.

 The BRP is valid for the duration of your stay in the UK, up to a maximum of 10 years.
-The current cost is £19.20.
+As of 2022, the current cost is £19.20.

 After five years of continuous residence in the UK, you can apply for permanent residence if you meet other requirements related to your specific visa.